docker/docs/ee/end-to-end-install.md

 ## Step 3: License your installation

 Now that UCP is installed, you need to license it.
-In your browser, navigate to the UCP web UI, log in with your administrator credentials and upload your license.
+In your browser, navigate to the UCP web UI, log in with your administrator credentials, and upload your license.

 ![UCP login page](images/try-ee-1.png){: .with-border}